-Character is launched into the air then is put onto the floor into a Bound CC
+Character is launched into the air and then put onto the floor into a Bound CC

 Knockback: Duration 2 sec

-Character is pushed backwards with a Stiffness CC also applied at the end
+Character is pushed backward with a Stiffness CC also applied at the end

 Down Smash: Duration 2 sec

-Must be used when a character is already in the downed state, reapplies Bound CC.
+Must be used when a character is already in the downed state and reapplies Bound CC.